-Period Jitter is the edge placement deviation observed over a long period of consecutive cycles compared to the position of the perfect reference clock's edge and is specified by the number of cycles over which the jitter is measured.
+Long-Term Period Jitter is the maximum jitter observed at the end of a period's edge when compared to the position of the perfect reference clock's edge and is specified by the number of cycles over which the jitter is measured.
 The number of cycles used to look for the maximum jitter varies by application but the JEDEC spec is 10,000 observed cycles.
-Both Peak-to-Peak and RMS value statistical values were measured.